sage-code/eve/manual/databases.md

 ## SQL Execution

 SQL Is declarative language.
 Behind the scene we generate complex code that is dynamically created and executed.
-For debug purpose we enable introspection using system variables: #query, #cursor.
+For debug purpose we enable introspection using global variables: #query, #cursor.

 * Before execution the statement is converted into SQL string.
 * We can visualize this string by using: #query.sql to debug the application.